alexfacehead/SimpleChess/README.md

+This project was made by alexfacehead in Python.
+It does not implement castling, en passant, or pawn promotion.
+These are to-be-implemented, and I welcome any advice on simplifying modularization.
+Enjoy the simple crappy chess game.

+**Features**:
+-

+* Install Instructions *

 **For Windows**:
 1. Have a working Python install.
 2. Have a working `pip` install for Windows (skip to step 3 if you already have one)